aaronazmoudeh/dhillonsenergygame/README.md

 using Unity.
 I connected the daily events to the daytime events to the user interface using C#.
 I created the sequence of events or objectives that occur, and updated the user interface appropriately to inform the player of what to do next using C#.

+The game can be run as an executable by following Final -> Final Game 2.exe